zenml-io/zenml-projects/customer_satisfaction/README.md

 * By integration of tools like mlflow deployment, mlflow tracking and more
 * By allowing you to easily build and deploy your machine learning pipelines

-ZenML is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
-Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.

 ## :snake: Python Requirements

 Let's jump into the Python packages you need.
 Within the Python environment of your choice, run: